d_passwd - dial-up password file

 The name of the login program that will require an additional dial-up password.

 An encrypted password.
 Users accessing the computer through a dial-up port or modem using login-shell will be required to enter this password before gaining access to the computer.
+These are in the same format as the password field described in shadow(5).

 d_passwd should be owned by the root user and the root group.
 The file should have read and write permissions for the owner (root) only.